FLOWR: Flow Matching for Structure-Aware De Novo, Interaction- and Fragment-Based Ligand Generation: Additional Experimental Results

 \section{Additional Experimental Results}

 Benchmarking newly proposed models and architectures in the context of structure-based drug design requires careful consideration of multiple evaluation aspects.
 In addition to the results presented in the main text, we provide a broader assessment using various metrics and evaluation settings in the following sections.
 Specifically, we evaluate the novelty of generated ligands with respect to the training set, as well as the average uniqueness and diversity among the 100 generated ligands per target.
 To ensure a comprehensive analysis, we consider both SMILES string- and ECFP4-based measures for uniqueness and diversity.
 Additionally, following \cite{benchmarking:genbench3d}, we extend this analysis to include conformer-based uniqueness and diversity.
 As indicators of drug-likeness, we report RDKit's Quantitative Estimate of Drug-likeness (QED), the Synthetic Accessibility Score (SAScore)~\cite{benchmarking:sa}, molecular weight, logP values, and compliance with Lipinski's Rule of Five.
-Furthermore, we assess model performance under a more restrictive ligand size setting, where ligand sizes are not sampled but fixed to match the sizes of the native ligands.
-This evaluation provides insights into how the models perform when constrained to a stricter ligand size distribution.
-Finally, we analyze the impact of reducing the number of inference steps in~\textsc{Flowr}, which allows for further reductions in inference time.